OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - A :ref:`VDC <manage_vdcs>` is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity

-- :ref:`Sunstone view for new group admin group_admin_view>` can be defined without the need of modifying the Sunstone configuration files
+- :ref:`Sunstone view for new group admin <suns_views_group_admin>` can be defined without the need of modifying the Sunstone configuration files

 **VIRTUAL MACHINE MANAGEMENT**